 Table 1 shows absolute and relative risk by indication for all evaluated AEDs.

-Table 1.
-Risk by indication for antieoileotic drues in the
+Table 1: Risk by indication for antiepileptic drugs in

 The relative risk for suicidal thoughts or behavior was higher in clinical trials for epilepsy than in clinical trials for psychiatric or other conditions, but the absolute risk differences were similar for the epilepsy and psychiatric indications.